Bring the Petition Drive to Your Church

 When are signatures due?

-This statewide petition drive is a big effort, and we are asking churches to complete their petition drive during the months of December or January.
-Many churches are choosing January 21, 2018 — Sanctity of Human Life Sunday — as the day to gather signatures.
+This statewide petition drive is a big effort, and we are asking churches to complete their petition drive during the months of January or February, if possible.
 The final deadline is still a few months away, but we hope you will not wait until the last minute.
 Use this checklist to get started!

 I have more questions!
 Who do I ask?